InvaCost/.github/profile/README.md

 - <a href="https://github.com/InvaCost/invacost"><code>invacost</code></a>: The <code>invacost</code> R Package: Global Costs of Biological Invasions
 - <a href="https://github.com/InvaCost/InvasiveSppCostsAustralia">invasive species costs in Australia</a>: R Code and data
+- <a href="https://github.com/InvaCost/invacost-NZ">economic synthesis of biological invasions in New Zealand</a>: R code and data

 ### Learning resources
 <img src="profile/learningLogo.png" alt="" width="75" align="right" />